Digital Nomad Tax

 Estonia was the first country to launch a digital nomad visa back in June 2020.
 Already for this reason alone, Estonia deserves to be on the list of best digital nomad visas in Europe.

 Apart from its digital nomad visa, Estonia also offers an e-residency program for foreign entrepreneurs.
 However, this is something totally different than the digital nomad visa and shouldn’t be confused with it.
-In my dedicated article you’ll also read that I am not a fan of the Estonian e-Business.
+In my dedicated article you’ll also read that I am not the biggest fan of the Estonian e-Business.

 Estonia is one of the Baltic countries and lays next to the Baltic Sea.